jonhnet/whole-house-audio/bluetooth.md

 sudo systemctl start bt-discoverable-jonh sudo systemctl start bt-accepter-jonh
 ```

+* Configure pulseaudio to not suspend sinks on idle.
+(I don't know why it thinks the sink is idle when running the way I'm running it; this started once I moved from a user slice to a system unit.

+dayyum this is frustrating.
+I suspect we're battling the system as pi
+unit.
+This didn't happen before.
+So how do we keep the logged in thing working?

+* Configure pulseaudio to not exit on idle, since that closes Bluetooth connection.

+sudo 'echo exit-idle-time = -1 >> /etc/pulse/daemon.conf'

 * Configure pulseaudio to forward to RTP.
 *IMPORTANT*: I added a destination_ip here, aiming the RTP hose at my